fmgarage/fx-reports/examples/format-conditional-data-array /README.md

 "value": { "containsAny": ["0","1"] }
 ```

 #### containsAll

 - value types: array of string

-Check if all multiple substrings exist in string.
+Check if all of multiple substrings exist in string.

 ```json
 "value": { "containsAll": ["0","1"] }